Locksmith sitting with a homeowner at a kitchen table reviewing a written estimate

 A legitimate locksmith service call follows a predictable pattern.
 Knowing it means you’ll notice immediately when something is wrong.

-1. Phone call: They confirm your address, describe the problem, give you a starting estimate (service call + job rate), and provide a license number on request.
+1. Phone call: They confirm your address, describe the problem, and give you a starting estimate (service call + job rate) before anyone is dispatched.

 2. Arrival: The technician identifies themselves by name, shows ID if asked, and confirms the estimate before starting any work.